DTG vs Screen Printing. What’s the difference?

 Colours.

 Despite the above, in certain comparisons between DTG and screen printing t-shirts, DTG has benefits on the colour front.
 A good example is a design that contains photographic elements.
 When the image has super smooth gradient fades and subtle blending, lots of different shades and lots of tiny lines, DTG is the immediate choice.
-Partly down to the fact that there’s a limit to the number of colours that can be used on screen printed t-shirts (a maximum of 12 on white and 11 on dark t-shirts).
+Partly down to the fact that there’s a limit to the number of colours that can be used on screen printed t-shirts.
+That’s to say, a maximum of 12 on white and 11 on dark t-shirts.
 Intricate, multi-coloured detail is a challenge best reserved for DTG.

 Cost.

 Cost can rarely be ignored.
 It’s nearly always important and often a primary concern in most custom printing projects.
 Put simply, production costs matter and DTG is more expensive for larger orders.
-Small print-runs are comparable, depending on the quantity and design, but screen printing is the most cost-effective option for higher volumes or bulk t-shirt printing.
-If that’s what you need and your artwork is too complex, a good designer may be able to retain the concept but amend it in a way that works for screen printing.
+Small print-runs are comparable, depending on the quantity and design.
+However, screen printing is the most cost-effective option for higher volumes and bulk t-shirt printing.
+It’s worth talking to your designer if that’s what you need and your artwork is too complex.
+Because a good designer may be able to retain the concept but amend it in a way that works for screen printing.

 Conclusion.

 DTG has been a welcome addition to the garment printing world.
 It adds another dimension to what’s possible for specialised branding.
-We’ll no doubt be happily doing more of it.
-Our industry is no different to everything else in life – it changes and change, when handled intelligently, can be a good thing.
+And we’ll no doubt be happily doing more of it.
+Our industry is no different to everything else in life insofar as it constantly changes.
+And change, when handled intelligently, can be a good thing.

 In many ways though, DTG is still the new kid on the block and destined to remain so for the foreseeable future.
 Screen printing may be harder work, but when done well it delivers consistently good results.
 It has history on its side.
 That said, every printing project is unique and demands its own solution.